Devdas (2002 Hindi film): Impact

 Devdas is regarded as one of Bhansali's best works.
 Rahul Desai of Film Companion wrote in 2017, "There is no greater film to demonstrate how the glorious vanity of song picturization in Indian movies goes a long way in defining our memories of them.
 Devdas, I suspect, was the beginning of Bhansali's marriage with perfection and prose—an abusive, fascinating relationship that would thrive on its imperfections in the years to come."
 In an interview with The Indian Express, Bhansali revealed that he would only cast Khan again if he remade the film.
 He called Khan's acting flawless and said that the actor "understood the character without losing his spontaneity", adding, "He has left me speechless.
 I had my doubts before working with him.
 But it's his most endearing and honest performance."

 Devdas has been featured in several listings.
 Richard Corliss of Time magazine featured the film in his listings of "2002: Best and Worst" in 2002 and "The 10 Greatest Movies of the Millennium" in 2012.
 In 2010, Empire listed the film among the "100 best films of world cinema", noting: "A star-crossed love-triangle melodrama...
 Hollywood needs another one of those!"
-Also that year, Donald Clarke, writing for The Irish Times, considered it to be one of "Indian most exuberant movies".
+Also that year, Donald Clarke, writing for The Irish Times, considered it to be one of "Indian most exuberant films".
 In 2013, The New York Times' Jeff Olozia included it in the "Louboutin's Bollywood" listing.
 The film was ranked sixth in Lata Jha of Mint's listing of "Ten Most Popular Period Films of Bollywood" in 2015.
 The next year, Elena Nicolaou and Prakruti Patel from O, The Oprah Magazine featured Devdas in their listing of "25 Best Bollywood Movies of All Time".

 A book on the production of the film was published by the journalist and author Mushtaq Shiekh in August 2002, entitled Devdas: The Indian Hamlet.
 Shah Rukh Khan and Bhansali wrote the foreword and afterword, respectively.